Blog > Here are the 10 Elements of Quality Team Meetings

 3. Attendees

-Identify and invite attendees that are relevant to the meeting.
-In other words, only invite those with organizational roles that are pertinent to the decision making or meeting objective.
-It’s common knowledge that employees who are required to sit through irrelevant meetings are frustrated by the waste of time.
-Don’t put anyone through that frustration, and be respectful of their time.
+Identify and invite attendees relevant to the meeting.
+In other words, only invite those with organizational roles pertinent to the decision-making or meeting objective.
+It’s common knowledge that employees required to sit through irrelevant meetings are frustrated by the waste of time.
+Don’t put anyone through that frustration, and respect their time.

 There are three types of attendees: required, optional, and cameo experts.
 Each attendee should understand their role and purpose in the meeting.